danbotspace/Documentation/CONTRIBUTING.md

 t{**Note/Good To Know/etc**: It is a block element!}
 ```

-t{**Note/Good To Know/etc**: It is a block element!}

 ## User

 User markdown widget is a multi-line block element used to share the profile of a contributor or any other person.
 It is mostly used as a way to describe yourself.
-[This](/credits/) is an example.
+[This](//help.dbh.wtf/credits/) is an example.
 Never use this widget or text to share who made the current page.
 It is okay to leave the field empty as it will not display it.
 You should not add any other fields but these, write them in a random order or make them inline.

 ```text
 u{